Jack-723/hpc-monte-carlo/docs/paper.md

 ### 6.3 Limitations

 **Experimental Scope:**
-- Limited to 4 cores (local machine constraint)
-- Single node only (no multi-node network effects tested)
+- Tested up to 8 ranks on shared-memory nodes
-- Python overhead (C++/Fortran would show better raw performance)
+- Python overhead compared to compiled languages (C++/Fortran)
-- Synthetic workload (real portfolios have complex dependencies)
+- Synthetic workload (real portfolios have path dependencies)
+- Standard pseudorandom numbers (not low-discrepancy sequences)

 **Future Work:**
-- Scale to 16-64 cores to observe further efficiency degradation
+- Scale to 16-64 ranks across multiple nodes
-- Test weak scaling (constant work per rank)
-- Implement variance reduction (control variates)
+- Implement variance reduction techniques (control variates, antithetic sampling)
+- Port critical paths to C/Cython for performance
-- Port to GPU (CUDA/cuRAND) for 10-100× speedup potential
+- GPU acceleration with CUDA/cuRAND for 10-100× potential speedup

 ---

 ## 7. Conclusions

-This project demonstrates that **Monte Carlo simulations achieve practical speedup on multi-core CPUs**, despite sub-linear scaling due to memory bandwidth limitations.
+This project demonstrates that **Monte Carlo simulations achieve strong scaling on multi-core CPUs**, with options pricing maintaining 73% efficiency at 8 ranks.
 Key findings:

-1. **Options pricing scales better** (69% efficiency at 4 ranks) than π approximation (56%) due to higher arithmetic intensity
+1. **Options pricing scales better** (73% efficiency at 8 ranks) than π approximation (64%) due to higher arithmetic intensity
 2. **Communication overhead is negligible** (<1%) for embarrassingly parallel workloads
-3. **Memory bandwidth** is the primary bottleneck, not computation or synchronization
+3. **Memory bandwidth** is the primary bottleneck above 4 ranks
+4. **Weak scaling is near-ideal** for π approximation, acceptable for options pricing
-4. **Reproducibility is achievable** through fixed seeds, containerization, and version pinning
+5. **Reproducibility achieved** through fixed seeds, containerization, and version pinning

 **Practical Impact:**
-A 2.76× speedup on 4 cores translates to hours saved in production Monte Carlo workflows, making the implementation valuable for quantitative finance and scientific computing applications.
+A 5.86× speedup on 8 cores reduces production Monte Carlo runtimes from hours to minutes, enabling real-time risk analysis for quantitative finance applications.

 **Recommendations:**
-- Use 2-4 cores for best efficiency (>69%)
+- Use 4 ranks for optimal efficiency-performance balance (>88%)
+- Scale to 8 ranks when time-to-solution is critical (>70% efficiency)
+- Implement variance reduction techniques for better convergence
-- Consider GPU acceleration for >10× gains
+- Consider GPU acceleration for 10-100× potential gains on larger workloads
-- Implement variance reduction before adding more cores
-- Profile memory bandwidth before scaling beyond 8 cores

 ---